Apart from You: Plot

 Kikue is an aging geisha.
-Her teenage son, Yoshio (Akio Isono), is ashamed of her profession, skipping classes and hanging out with a gang of hoodlums.
+Her teenage son, Yoshio, is ashamed of her profession, skipping classes and hanging out with a gang of hoodlums.
 A young colleague of Kikue, Terugiku, whom Yoshio feels close to like a sister, invites him to her parents' home in a fishermen's village.
 Yoshio witnesses a fight between Terugiku and her father, because she opposes her family's plan to sell her younger sister Misako to a geisha house like herself, and blames her father for his drinking and irresponsible behaviour.
 Later, Terugiku confesses to Yoshio her more than platonic feelings for him, and tries to get him to be more understanding of his mother.
 After a suggested suicide attempt by Kikue, Yoshio decides to return to his studies.
 When he tells the members of his gang that he wants to quit, he is beaten up and Terugiku injured with a knife.
 After her recovery, Terugiku leaves the city, hinting at having taken up a profitable occupation which she loathes, only to save her sister Misako from the same fate.